 Although digitization has revolutionized the commercial landscape, it has also given rise to threats like online fraud, phishing attacks, and other data breaches.
 As the Statista records, data breaches have increased yearly since 2006.
 There were around 446 million records exposed in 2018 compared to 19 million in 2006.

 No business growing on the back of technological advancements is safe from cybercrime.
 Thus, the need for digital forensics and investigation has become critical as it helps forensics experts to collect evidence based on the analysis of digital devices.

 Digital forensics is a branch of forensic science that involves identifying, collecting, analyzing, and documenting information found on digital devices that can be used as evidence in a court of law about a cybercrime.

 Digital forensics investigators are usually consulted to investigate crimes that involve the Internet and digital devices, such as computers and mobile phones.
 These professionals use digital forensics to extract data from devices and emails, access encrypted or hidden data, organize evidence files for references, and prevent data tampering.

 Digital forensics can be divided into the following subcategories:

-- Computer Forensics: A branch of forensic science that deals with identification, analysis, collection, and reporting of evidence found in laptops, computers, and storage devices for investigation.
+- Computer Forensics: A branch of forensic science that deals with the identification, analysis, collection, and reporting of evidence found in laptops, computers, and storage devices for investigation.

-- Network Forensics:It is a sub-branch of digital forensics that is related to monitoring, identification, and analysis of network activities/events for locating the origin of a security attack.
+- Network Forensics:It is a sub-branch of digital forensics related to monitoring, identifying, and analyzing network activities/events for locating the origin of a security attack.

 Why is Digital Forensics Important?